Intrinsic randomness as a measure of quantum coherence: Verifying the properties of

-\emph{Verifying the properties of $R$.}---Now we show that the intrinsic randomness $R_I$, defined in Eq.~\eqref{Eq:generaldef}, satisfies the properties of coherence measure listed in Fig.~\ref{Fig:Properties}.
+Now we show that the intrinsic randomness $R_I$, defined in Eq.~\eqref{Eq:generaldef}, satisfies the properties of coherence measure listed in Table~\ref{Fig:Properties}.
 That is, the requirements of the measures for quantum coherence and intrinsic randomness are equivalent.

-In the language of generating randomness, the requirement (C1) in Fig.~\ref{Fig:Properties} can be interpreted as that classical states generate no randomness.
-This is because that an incoherent state $\delta$, defined in Eq.~\eqref{Eq:sigma}, can be understood as a statistical mixture of classical states.
+In the language of generating randomness, the requirement (C1) in Table~\ref{Fig:Properties} can be interpreted as saying classical states generate no randomness.
+This is because an incoherent state $\delta$, defined in Eq.~\eqref{Eq:sigma}, can be understood as a statistical mixture of classical states.
 We can easily verify that $R_I(\delta) = 0$, since $R_I(\delta) \leq \sum_{i=1}^d p_iR_I(\ket{i}\bra{i}) = 0$ from Eq.~\eqref{Eq:sigma} and $R_I(\rho) \geq 0$ by definition.
 The stronger requirement (C1') implies that any non-classical states, which cannot be represented in the form of Eq.~\eqref{Eq:sigma}, could always be used to generate intrinsic randomness.
 Thus, this result answers why nonzero intrinsic randomness always indicates `quantumness' as discussed above.
-The proof for (C1') is provided in Supplementary Materials.
+The proof for (C1') is provided in Appendix \ref{Appendix:proof}.
 We can also show that the upper bound of its intrinsic randomness is given by $R_I\left(\rho\right) \leq \log_2d$.
 The maximally coherent state $\ket{\Psi_d}$, defined in Eq.~\eqref{Eq:Psid}, has the largest intrinsic randomness.

 The requirement (C2) implies a monotonicity property of incoherent operations.
 In the corresponding randomness picture, incoherent operations can be understood as classical operations that map one zero intrinsic randomness (classical) state to another one.
-An interpretation of (C2a) is that such classical operations should not increase the randomness of a given state.
+An interpretation of (C2a) is that such classical operations should not increase randomness of a given state.
 While (C2b) requires that the randomness cannot increase on average when probabilistic strategies are considered.
-Let us quickly check why (C2b) is true for the pure state case, while leaving the proof for other cases in Supplementary Materials.
+Let us quickly check why (C2b) is true for the pure state case, while leaving the proof for other cases in Appendix \ref{Appendix:proof}.
 For a pure state $\rho$, the randomness measure $R_I(\rho)$ equals the relative entropy of coherence $C_{\mathrm{rel, ent}}(\rho)$, whose monotonicity has been proved \cite{Baumgratz14}.

 The convexity property (C3) can be understood as a requirement on the randomness generation process.
 In other words, the randomness cannot increase on average by statistically mixing several states.
 With the convex roof definition of $R_I(\rho)$, given in Eq.~\eqref{Eq:generaldef}, we can easily verify the convexity property (C3).
 The proof follows directly by considering a specific decomposition of $\rho = \sum_n p_n\rho_n$ in (C3).
 Note that, the property (C2a) can be derived when (C2b) and (C3) are fulfilled, thus we also prove (C2a) for $R_I(\rho)$.